aesha98/100daysofpython/README.md

 Alright! let's kick it up a notch by adding conditional statement, control flow, logical operator and some combination of things to build a simple choose your own adventure game.

+### Program Planning/Flowchart

+Okay, so my idea for this adventure game is basically dragon adventure story.
+I'm kinda obsessed with Fourth Wing (fantasy book im reading now) and i just want to play around with that idea for a bit. simple stuff since i only have a day.

 ### Output/Outcome
 ![Screenshot program output](Day_2/outputday_3.png)